 APPLYING FOR A TOUR

-From 1st May to 31st July each year you will find a button link at the bottom of this page called “Apply Now”.
-It will link you to an online form that you will have to fill in asking for lots of details, you will be able to save this and return to it as it may take you some time to fill in.
+From 1st May to 31st July each year the button link at the bottom of this page called “Apply Now” will go live.
+When it is active it will link you to an online form that you will have to fill in asking for lots of details, you will be able to save this and return to it as it may take you some time to fill in.
 You will also need to provide two recent references who have witnessed you working with children and you will also need to submit a link to a 5 mins promo video of you (details of this here).
 If accepted you will be expected to undergo a police check relevant to your local area (we can assist those in the UK with their DBS checks).

 A single tour lasts 2 to 4 months, but your commitment to PWB begins once you have been selected.
 We ask volunteers to be actively involved in fundraising and promoting PWB’s work before, during and after the tour.
 As a volunteer you will be responsible for fundraising the cost of your tour, putting together a show with the rest of the volunteers and planning a teaching curriculum around your unique skills.

 As a group you will also have further responsibilities whilst on tour.
 These include:

 Finding external groups and organising shows/workshops

 Documenting and reporting back on the tour thorough newsletters and videos

 Organising ‘rest’ days and activities

 Ensuring the health and well-being of other team members